How to Interview for Soft Skills (Guide)

 - Can clearly explain how they arrived at a conclusion.

 Notice the ways in which the employees and independent talent on your team interact, approach problems and challenges, and present solutions.
 Are there critical thinkers among them?
-If so, find ways cultivate and nurture them.
+If so, find ways to cultivate and nurture them.

 How do you make a decision when you can’t access all the information?

 Assess how the person thinks within limitations.
-Look for their use of logic and ingenuity to reach a decision.
+Look for their use of logic and ingenuity to reach a final decision.
 Ask for an example from their experience.

 What was a difficult work-related decision you had to make?